LF-digitala-kanaler/LFDS/content/components/web/text/lists.md

         * An exception to the normal way of handling [external links](../button-and-links/links#external-links) is when they are in a link list with icons.
 As the other links have icons in front of them, the external links also have the icon in front of the text to create a more coherent visual experience.

+      The above holds even in cases where the lists aren't proper lists (according to normal spoken language), but are just one line with link text coded as a "list".
+See [links](../button-and-links/links)-page for more on this.

       ### General modifiers